makandra/geordi/README.md

 dump-for
 --------

-Dumps the database on your server for a given [Capistrano multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension) deployment target, then copies the dump to your project root.
+Dumps the database on your server for a given [Capistrano multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension) deployment target.

     dump-for production